-Warhammer Underworlds: Shadespire is a very big departure from what I’ve played.
-Really, the only games I’ve played for tabletop has been Warhammer 40K and Blood Bowl.
+So, Warhammer Underworlds: Shadespire is a very big departure from what I’ve played.
+The only games I’ve played for tabletop have been Warhammer 40K and Blood Bowl.
 I suppose Shadespire is like Blood Bowl in that it’s far more a board game than tabletop wargame.

 Anyway, Shadespire is a combination of various games.
 It has elements I’m familiar with but haven’t had to do in forever, like deck building.
 It’s a smaller scale game with the starter warbands having 3 and 5 models respectively.
 The scale suits me since lately I have no interest in churning out unit after unit for 40K.